cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

   - [T1537: Transfer Data to Cloud Account](https://attack.mitre.org/techniques/T1537/)

 #### GWS.DRIVEDOCS.1.3v0.1
-Warnings SHOULD be enabled when a user is attempting to share something outside the domain.
+Warnings SHALL be enabled when a user is attempting to share something outside the domain.

 - Rationale
   - In the case that a user is going to share something outside the domain, a warning should be given.
 The warning ensures that the user is aware that they are sharing something externally, and doing so purposefully.
-- Last Modified: July 10, 2023
+- Last Modified: February 8, 2024
 - Note:
   - This policy only applies if external sharing was allowed in Policy 1.1